gesiscss/promoss/readme.md

 0 8 7 8 9
 0 9 8 9 10
 0 10 9 10 11
+[...]
+0 254 123 23 53
 ```

 The first line reads: For context 0, documents which are assigned to context group 0 draw their topics from context cluster 0 and context cluster 1.
+The last line reads: For context 0, documents which are assigned to context group 254 draw their topics from context cluster 123, 23 and 53.
 If no groups.txt is given, all context groups will be linked to a context cluster with the same ID, which means that all context clusters are independent.

 #### words.txt
 This optional file gives the vocabulary, one word per row.
 The line numbers correspond to the later indices in the topic-word matrix.

 ### Output files
-Cluster descriptions (e.g. means of the geographical clusters, bins of timestamps etc.) are saved in the cluster_desc/ folder.
+Cluster descriptions (e.g. means of the geographical clusters, bins of timestamps etc.) are saved in the *cluster_desc/* folder.
-After each 10 runs, important parameters are stored in the output_Promoss/ subfolder, with the number of runs as folder name.
-The clusters_X file contains the topic loadings of each cluster of the Xth metadata.
-The topktopics file contains the top words of each topic (the number of returned top words can be set via the -topk parameter).
+After each 10 runs, important parameters are stored in the *output_HMDP/* subfolder, with the number of runs as folder name.
+The *clusters_X* file contains the topic loadings of each cluster of the *X*th metadata.
+The *topktopic_words* file contains the top words of each topic (the number of returned top words can be set via the -topk parameter).
+The *nkt* file contains the word counts for each topic: Each line corresponds to a topic, and each column to a word (starting with index 0), corrsponding to the line numbers in *words.txt* file located in the main directory.
+The *doc_topic* file contains the topic probabilities for each document, rows correspond to documents (same ordering as given), columns to topics.

 ### Mandatory parameter
 * directory 		String.
 Gives the directory of the texts.txt and groups.txt file.

 ### Mandatory Parameters when Using corpus.txt and meta.txt (Input Variant 1)
 * meta_params		String.
 Specifies the metadata types and gives the desired clustering.
 Types of metadata are given separated by semicolons (and correspond to the number of different metadata in the meta.txt file.
 Possible datatypes are:
  * G	Geographical coordinates.
 The number of desired clusters is specified in brackets, i.e. G(1000) will cluster the documents into 1000 clusters based on the geographical coordinates.
 (Technical detail: we use EM to fit a mixture of fisher distributions.)
  * T	UNIX timestamps (in seconds).
 The number of clusters (based on binning) is given in brackets, and there can be multiple clusterings based on a binning on the timeline or temporal cycles.
 This is indicated by a letter followed by the number of desired clusters:
  * L	Binning based on the timeline.
 Example: L1000 gives 1000 bins.
  * Y	Binning based on the yearly cycle.
 Example: L1000 gives 1000 bins.
  * M	Binning based on the monthly cycle.
 Example: L1000 gives 1000 bins.
  * W	Binning based on the weekly cycle.
 Example: L1000 gives 1000 bins.
  * D	Binning based on the daily  cycle.
 Example: L1000 gives 1000 bins.
 * O	Ordinal values (numbers)
 * N	Nominal values (text strings)